rsdlt/rsdlt.github.io/_tabs/about.md

 Experience building and deploying mission-critical solutions, in Agile and Waterfall models, for the Financial Services and Telco industries in different countries. <br><br>
-Led large geographically-dispersed and multi-disciplinary teams to launch digital solutions and services on time, under budget, and following best SDLC practices and Test-Driven Development.
+Led large geographically-dispersed and multi-disciplinary teams to launch digital solutions following best SDLC practices and Test-Driven Development.
 <br>

 ## Work Experience: